rotationalio/rotational.io/content/en/blog/2022-06-20-five-technologies-quietly-transforming-the-web.md

 title: "Five Technologies Quietly Transforming the Web"
 slug: "five-technologies-quietly-transforming-the-web"
 date: "2022-06-20T13:00:01-04:00"
-draft: true
+draft: false
-image_webp: images/blog/
+image_webp: images/blog/model_t.webp
-image: images/blog/
+image: images/blog/model_t.jpg
 author: Edwin Schmierer
 description: "This post describes the significance of five technologies - new and old - that are transforming the web as they gain widespread adoption and become the foundation for next gen applications."
 ---
 With almost 30 billion connected devices, "this isn’t Al Gore’s internet anymore."

 Consider this: According to [Cisco’s Annual Internet Report](https://www.cisco.com/c/en/us/solutions/collateral/executive-perspectives/annual-internet-report/white-paper-c11-741490.html), there will be 29.3 billion internet-connected devices in 2023, or more than three for every human.
 The internet has no doubt transformed society and industry, as well as it has proved to be resilient and scalable.
-It also continues to evolve.
+It also continues to evolve.<!--more-->

 Under the hood, we believe there are five technologies that are transforming the web.
 Many of these technologies have been around for years, but are just now gaining widespread adoption and thus becoming the foundation for applications of the next generation.